electron-nitro/starter/README.md

-# electron-nitro-starter
+# electron-nitro starter templates

-electron-nitro app starter templates, for create a new electron app project with hosting nitro backend api
+Quickly get started with a minimal electron-nitro app, which create a new electron app project with hosting nitro backend api